 Everything You Need to Know

-Can parenting counseling help reduce problem behaviors in my child?
+Can parent support counseling help reduce problem behaviors in my child?

 How long does counseling take?